Skip to main content

 4 mentions Positive Neutral Negative

-The music in the game has received mixed reviews, with some players finding it boring, repetitive, and irritating, while others appreciate it alongside the art style.
-Overall, the negative feedback suggests that the soundtrack detracts from the gaming experience.
+The music received mixed feedback, with most users finding it repetitive, boring, and irritating, while a few appreciated it alongside the game's art style.

 • “I love the art style and the sound/music too.”